OlivierLD/raspberry-coffee/ADC-benchmark/LINEAR_POTS.md

 to measure this angle (possibly after some calibration step).

 #### Test hardware
-For the sake of this demo, we provide some 3D-printed device, `STL` and `scad` files are available [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/MiscParts).
+For the sake of this demo, we use some 3D-printed device, `STL` and `scad` files required to 3D-print it are available [here](https://github.com/OlivierLD/3DPrinting/tree/master/OpenSCAD/MiscParts).

+When assembling the device, make sure the middle position of the potentiometer is centered, so you have the same freedom clockwise and counter-clockwise.

 | ![One](./images/linear.pot.stand.jpg) | ![Two](./images/linear.pot.stand.2.jpg) |
 |:-------------------------------------:|:---------------------------------------:|